Essential Checks in a Truck Inspection

-Before a truck driver begins to drive on a given day, he/she must inspect the 18 wheeler and be satisfied that the parts of the truck are in good working order.
-The driver must inspect:
+Before a truck driver begins to drive on a given day, they must inspect the 18-wheeler and ensure that the truck’s parts are in good working order.
+This includes:

 - Service brakes

 - Windshield wipers

 The 18-wheeler driver must also inspect all emergency equipment and ensure it is in good working order.
 The truck driver must prepare a written report of his/her inspection.
 This report must identify any defect that could affect the safe operation of the 18-wheeler.
 The driver must sign and submit the report to the trucking company.